joaoevangelista/lumos/README.md

 # Lumos

-Your magic to light you wisdom by delegating to your search engine of course
+Your magic to light your wisdom by delegating to your search engine, of course

 Building